-In BEAM UP, you will be given a choice of the number of shapes (from five to twenty).
+In BEAM UP, you will be given a choice of the number of shapes in a game.
 Most children will do best with six to nine different shapes.
 As the number of shapes increase, the time it takes to locate the match increases also.
 Using many shapes might be appropriate as children's abilities to discriminate quickly and maintain attention increase.

-In the alphabet programs (ALPHASAURUS, ABC===>, and LUNAR LETTERS), you will have a choice of the number of letters you want to use.
+In the alphabet programs (ALPHASAURUS, ABC $\longrightarrow$ , and LETTER GETTER), you will have a choice of the number of letters you want to use.
 You will be asked to enter a number between five and twenty-six.
 Again, six to nine letters is a good starting point for most children.
 Type in the number of letters you want.